sunnythakr/sunnythakr/README.md

-- Currently working in TCS as a Android Developer
+- Currently working in TCS as an AOSP Developer

 <h2 align="center">🛠️ Languages & Frameworks</h2>